 A number of areas have seen a rise in concern however, with companies increasingly concerned about regulatory or compliance conditions for cloud computing proposition, up from 21% to 27%, while questions about data portability and ownership are up slightly, from 18% to 20%.
 The biggest rise in concern, however, comes from lock-in conditions, up from 7% in 2012 to 22% in 2015.

-The study further found that cloud the market remains relatively undeveloped.
+The study further found that the cloud market remains relatively undeveloped.
 The largest part (90%) of current demand in the segment, according to the firm, stems from replacing or upgrading existing, non-mission critical applications and from the creation of new digital businesses.
 Its wider uptake into new business models, IT transformations and ways of working has, largely, not yet begun in the industry.

 To better understand the future potential of the market, the firm considers five key groups, which were identified by the firm in a 2011 study.
 A follow up study considered how the groups had transformed their IT usage in relation to the cloud.
 The ‘early adopters’ or ‘transformational’ group represents around 11% of total respondents.
-This group was already heavily involved in the in 2010, with 44% of its IT operation in the cloud, this has since grown to 69%, with a total value of around $24 billion.
+This group was already heavily involved back in 2010, with 44% of its IT operation in the cloud, this has since grown to 69%, with a total value of around $24 billion.

 The heterogeneous group (12% of companies surveyed), whose IT priorities evolve over time and whose IT demands are highly technical, has seen its cloud as a % of total IT increase from 13% in 2010 to 36% in 2015, with a total value of around $13 billion to the market.
 The ‘opportunistic adopters’ (21%), have diversified IT needs, and operate with sensitive data, this group has seen cloud adoption hit around 37% of IT, with a total spend of around $24 billion.